-As December marched in and those Christmassy feelings started to hit, I made plans for the first days of my winter holiday.
-I decided to book a 1-week JR Pass Ticket (highly recommended if you are on a tourist visa and want to experience the Shinkansen trains while avoiding paying a fortune) and started planning my Kansai trip.
+As December marched in and those Christmas feelings started to hit, I made plans for the first days of my winter holiday.
+I decided to book a 1-week JR Pass (highly recommended if you are on a tourist visa and want to experience the Shinkansen trains while avoiding paying a fortune) and started planning my Kansai trip.

-On a cloudy, wet Kyoto winter day, we set out for the famous Nishiki Market.
+Pro tip: On a cloudy, wet Kyoto winter day, we set out for the famous Nishiki Market.
 We made a grave mistake, though.
 We didn't meet outside the market beforehand.
 If you don't want to struggle with vast crowds of tourists and locals, make sure to meet your company beforehand.

 Here are some of the top street foods at Nishiki Market!

-Not even 15 meters far from the senbei store, there was one of the most surprising morsels I've had so far in Japan!
+Not even 15 meters from the senbei store, there was one of the most surprising morsels I've had so far in Japan!
 It was the tako-tamago, literally octopus-egg.
 It is a baby octopus marinated and cooked in a sauce made of sugar, mirin, and soy sauce.
 In the head of the octopus, a quail's egg is inserted before cooking.
-The octopus is sweet, chewy, and slightly crunchy, while the egg is a surprise for your tastebuds, especially if you don't know beforehand that it's inside there, like me!
+The octopus is sweet, chewy, and slightly crunchy, while the egg is a surprise for your tastebuds, especially if you don't know beforehand that it's inside, like me!
 It has a pâté-like taste, making the whole thing a very bizarre and savory combination.

 The next stop of my seemingly endless food adventure was the dried fish and veggies.
 Here you can spend literally more than 15 minutes trying all the different samples.
-You get to choose from very light tasting tiny fish, which are just crunchy and salty, to extremely spicy thin strings of seaweed.
+You get to choose from very light-tasting tiny fish, which are just crunchy and salty, to extremely spicy thin strings of seaweed.
 Be brave and go ahead and taste as many as you can.
 The end result will be a good omiyage bought (and maybe a weird stomach feeling, so be cautious of the really spicy ones).
 You can eat them as snacks, use them as toppings, or even invent new ways of eating them!

 Around that point, I managed to meet my friend Dimitris.
 We ambled together through the crowds, while he explained to me the old and recent history of the market and all the different products you can find there.

 All in all, Nishiki Market is a must-visit place if you are planning to visit Kyoto, both for the tasting and the cultural experience!
-Of course, I only managed to try some of the delicacies offered there, so be adventurous and try whatever catches your eye, or your nose!
+Of course, I only managed to try some of the delicacies offered there, so be adventurous and try whatever catches your eye, or your nose.